Tunisian protesters try to march on suspended parliament | Politics

 - Tunisia

 "Shut down Kais Saied" and "Freedom!
 Freedom!
-End the police state!" protesters chanted as they pulled down barriers obstructing the roads leading to the parliament building at the capital's Bardo palace, leading to clashes.
+End the police state!" protesters chanted as they pulled down barriers obstructing the roads leading to the parliament building at the capital's Bardo palace.
 "We are under the one-man rule since July 25... we will stay here until they open the roads and end the siege," said Jawher Ben Mbarek, a protest leader.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)